 The Urban Farmer by Curtis Stone takes a look at what didn't work for him, so you can avoid making the same mistakes he did in growing his own profitable farm business.

 This book is perfect for anyone.
 Even if you haven't grown a single vegetable in your life, Curtis Stone makes sure to give you the knowledge you need to start your own intensive plot, whether you want to start a garden for your family or build your life around a profitable urban farm.

 The Urban Farmer by Curtis Stone comes in a wide variety of purchasable options.
-You can get the all in one bundle in either the US or Canadia which includes the physical book, the audio book, and the Digital Tools Package.
+You can get the all in one bundle in either the US or Canada which includes the physical book, the audio book, and the Digital Tools Package.
 The Digital Tools Package will be downloadable after purchase and includes 9 video tutorials, 3 hours of workshop material, 4 videos on micro greens, 4 videos on how to use spreadsheets, and a virtual farm plan.
-This whole bundle costs only $60 includes some free extras.

 How It Compares